JulianeGampe/cat-sanctuary/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+As the light purple background-color #998f7f that was intially used for the hover of navigation, supportus, submit and resetbutton failed the contrast test, the color #886276 was used instead.
+This color passes the contrast test with the white color #f2f2f2 that is used as font color in the hover state.

 ### Validator Testing

 - HTML